Thinking of joining Orsett C of E Primary School – you’ve made a good choice!

 You will also find the electronic version of the Supplementary Form, which needs to be completed and returned directly to our school once you have applied to the Local Authority for a place with us.

 Induction for new parents and children takes place during the Summer term through our Little Orsett programme.
-We very much hope that will be able to run this programme however it will depend on Government guidelines.
 Contact with those families who have successfully gained a place is usually in May.

 How many Classes are there per Year group?